Smart, simple shipping and mailing solutions | Pitney Bowes

 1. Your Customers Are Asking for It

 Depending on what you’re selling, there may be quite a process to get approved to sell in a new country.
 Understanding the legal and tax issues for the products or services you sell is critical.
-Find out everything you’ll need to do and what paperwork you’ll need to complete, and build that into your timeline.
+Find out everything you’ll need to do and what paperwork you’ll need to file, and build that into your timeline.

 2. Your Business is Growing Fast